 If you have the desire, drive, and compassion to help others, our nursing program could help you start on the path toward a rewarding career.
 From hospital settings to private facilities, nurses provide care to patients ranging from infants to the elderly and the healthy to the critically ill.
-You could make a difference in the lives of others, and your own life, through earning a degree in nursing from Kaplan College.
+You could make a difference in the lives of others, and your own life, through earning an associate's degree in nursing from Kaplan College.

-Nursing Degree Program Description
+Nursing Associate's Degree Program Description

 Our nursing curriculum is designed to provide you with the professional knowledge and training to meet client health care needs in a variety of settings.
 Coursework includes instruction in the following:

 - Human behavior, motivation, emotions, cognition, and personality

 - Anatomy and physiology of the human body, including the skeletal, muscular, circulatory, nervous, and respiratory systems

 - Pharmacological principles, including drug classifications, required nursing assessments, and patient teaching requirements